 8. Think Food Safety

 Food safety should be top of mind both at the market and once you get home.
 Bring a cooler or insulated bag if you plan to buy cold items like meat or dairy products.
-Be sure to make the market your final stop so you can get your produce home and put away as soon as possible.
+Be sure to make the market your final stop so you can get your produce home and put it away as soon as possible.
 When you’re ready to eat, be sure to first give them a thorough rinse.

 Hungry for Truth is an initiative about food and farming funded by the South Dakota soybean checkoff.
 The goal is to connect South Dakotans with the farmers who grow and raise their food.